acm-hackschool-f17/Resources/README.md

 * [ACM Hack website](http://hackucla.com/)

-## What You'll Need for Session 1 - Learn
+## What You'll Need for the Entire Course

 * A positive attitude.
 We'll encounter plenty of frustration along the way, but that makes the later joy all the better.